MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 ## Prerequisites to enable Hybrid Modern Auth

-In this section we provide information and steps that needs to be done to successfully configure and enable Hybrid Modern Auth in Microsoft Exchange Server.
+In this section, we provide information and steps that needs to be done to successfully configure and enable Hybrid Modern Auth in Microsoft Exchange Server.

 ### Protocols that work with Hybrid Modern Auth